Mauler125/r5sdk/docs/index.md

 Alternative way is just to host the server without ticking the server browser checkbox and just give the people you want to connect the IP including the port.

 TL;DR If you tick the server browser box in "Host Server" your IP will be stored till you close the server.

+## Additional Info

+The game will pop a debug terminal, that will forward your commands directly to the in-game source console backend.
+SQVM prints are also enabled, and the hooks will attempt to load game vscripts out of `platform\` relative from the game executable before falling back to the SearchPath's defined in GameInfo.txt or the in-memory VPK structures.